pgriffey91/Federation-of-Fantasy-Footballers/README.md

   a pick (and cached after that), so it doesn't slow down the page otherwise.
-  If a trade also moved a pick from a season whose draft has already happened (e.g. a 2026 pick, dealt in an earlier trade), that line shows who it turned into ("2026 3rd-round pick (Team's) — became Player Name") by matching the pick's original draft slot against that season's actual Sleeper draft results.
-Plus the rookie salary schedule and free-agency/ waiver rules.
+  If a trade also moved a pick from a season whose draft has already happened (e.g. a 2026 pick, dealt in an earlier trade), that line shows who the pick turned into instead of the owner's name ("2026 3rd-round pick — Player Name") by matching the pick's original draft slot against that season's actual Sleeper draft results.
+Plus the rookie salary schedule and free-agency/waiver rules.
 - **Record Book** — a career leaderboard table (record, top-3-scoring seasons, playoff appearances, titles, championship-game appearances, #1 seeds, trades, rookie-Draft-Pick Conversion Rate, and Lineup Efficiency —